18th July - 19th July 2026

 Sending in your donations

-If you’re fundraising through JustGiving, the donations will come to us automatically.
+If you’re fundraising through JustGiving, the donations will automatically come to us.
 If you’ve got cash to pay in, you can do this online, by phone, by bank transfer or by post.

-Every three minutes someone in the UK develops dementia, and all too often, families struggle to know where to turn for support – leaving them feeling exhausted, overwhelmed and alone.
+Every three minutes someone in the UK develops dementia, and too often, families struggle to find support, leaving them feeling exhausted, overwhelmed and alone.

-Read Julie’s story of how Admiral Nurse Tracey helped her and her family through the fear and confusion of dementia.
+Read Julie’s story about how Admiral Nurse Tracey was a lifeline for her and her family.

 What happens if I don’t reach my fundraising target?